SCoverd-hub/Scoverd-hub.github.io/Mermaid.md

 ```

-FlowChart Description:
+FlowChart Description:<br><br>
-Integer Secret: Creates the secret integer
+Integer Secret: Creates the secret integer<br>
-Intger Guess: Integer for guess
+Integer Guess: Integer for guess<br>
-Secret=random(100)+1: Randomizes secret integer
+Secret=random(100)+1: Randomizes secret integer<br>
-Output "Please enter a guess between 1 and 100" : Provides the original output to prompt user to enter an Integer
+Output "Please enter a guess between 1 and 100" : Provides the original output to prompt user to enter an integer<br>
-Input Guess: What the user inputs as an integer
+Input Guess: What the user inputs as an integer<br>
-Guess > secret: True or false depending on user input and value of the randomized secret Integer
+Guess > secret: True or false depending on user input and value of the randomized secret integer<br>
-Guess < Secret: True or false depending on user input and value of the randomized secret Integer
+Guess < Secret: True or false depending on user input and value of the randomized secret integer<br>
-Output Low or High: Will notify user that guess is to low or high creating a loop until secret integeris guessed correctly
+Output Low or High: Will notify user that guess is to low or high<br>
-Guess !=secret: Will determine if guess is correct or not either looping back to Input guess or output of correct answer
+Guess !=secret: Will determine if guess is correct or not either looping back to Input guess or output of correct answer<br>
 Output Correct: Notifies user that answer is correct.